-Figure 1: Suggested DIT values for the science combiner, DET2.DIT, for the ATs as a function of the instrument mode and of the K-band magnitude of the science object.
+Figure 2: Suggested DIT values for the science combiner, DET2.DIT, for the ATs as a function of the instrument mode and of the K-band magnitude of the science object.
 The shaded areas show the suggested range of DITs as a function of K-band magnitude, the horizontal lines the actually available DIT values.
 Values are given for single-field or dual-field on-axis mode, where the light is split 50%-50% between the SC and FT channels.
 For example for a target with $K = 0.5^m$ (dotted vertical line), observations can be carried in both high resolution split mode for DET2.DIT = 1s or 3s (intersections with dark green lines) and high resolution combined mode for DET2.DIT = 0.3s or 1s (light green lines) as well as medium resolution split mode with DET2.DIT = 0.3s (blue line), c.f. table 2.
-For the UTs, see Fig. 2.
+For the UTs, see Fig. 3.

-non-linear and ultimately saturate.
+be photon noise limited.
+For magnitudes brighter / lower than indicated, the detector will become non-linear and ultimately saturate.
 For magnitudes significantly fainter / higher, the data will start to become read noise limited.
 With combined polarisation 0.5^m fainter targets can be observed than with split polarisation as the light is spread over less pixels.
 In off-axis dual-field and dual-field wide modes 100% light of the science target reaches the science detector, hence the suggested magnitude ranges are offset by $\Delta K = 0.7^m$ to fainter magnitudes: $K{\rm DF} \triangleq K{\rm SF} + 0.7^m$, where $K{\rm SF}$ are the values listed in table 2.
 Because of the higher photon collecting power of the UTs, the magnitudes given in table 2 are shifted by $\Delta K = 3^m$ to fainter magnitudes for on-axis observations and by $\Delta K = 3.7^m$ for off-axis dual-field observations.
 That is $K{\rm UTs} \triangleq K{\rm ATs} + 3^m$.
-Figure 2 shows the suggested magnitude ranges for the UTs, for the on-axis case.
+Figure 3 shows the suggested magnitude ranges for the UTs, for the on-axis case.